nkanak/astroturfing-campaigns-us-election-2024/README.md

 ### Summary
 * This repository contains code for detecting fake news and astroturfing campaigns using Twitter data.
 It is an improved version of the code written for the paper titled ["Detection of fake news campaigns using graph convolutional networks"](https://www.sciencedirect.com/science/article/pii/S2667096822000477).
-* The slide of the presentation **TODO** help in understanding the proposed pipeline.

 ### Dataset
 The dataset can be generated using the [FakeNewNet repository](https://github.com/KaiDMML/FakeNewsNet).
 In a nutsell, the code requires information about the users, their followers and labels for the main tweets (e.g. fake news or real news).
 Labels for the retweets are not needed.
 Any other dataset that provides similar information can also be used.